igorlfs/nvim-dap-view/docs/src/routes/custom-views/+page.md

 }
 ```

-To add a custom view to your config, you just add it to the sections table as if it was a regular view:
+To add a custom view to your config, just add it to the sections table as if it was a regular view:

 ```lua
 return {